msftsean/microsoft-devops-workshop/04_pipelines/02_jenkins/01_install_jenkins.md

 http://10.0.2.15:31234/login
 ```

-The password is correct, but the ip address this command prints out, was not accurate for my environment.
+The password is correct, but the IP address this command prints out, was not accurate for my environment.
 I ran `minikube ssh`, then `ifconfig`.
 Try the addresses provided in the output, more than likely it will be `eth` related.

 ```
 $ ifconfig